rendajs/Renda/test/readme.md

 The test script takes some optional parameters:

-- `-i`, `--inspect` to wait for a debugger to connect, this also automatically disables headless mode for e2e tests.
+- `-i`, `--inspect` to wait for a debugger to connect, this also automatically disables headless mode for e2e tests, disables e2e test timeouts, and forces e2e tests to run only once.
 - `-h`, `--headless` toggles the default headless behaviour.
 Headless mode is disabled by default unless `-i` or `--inspect` have been specified.
 - `-c`, `--coverage` generates a coverage file in `.lcov` format.
 This is useful if your IDE supports it.
 - `--html` generates a coverage file in `.html` format. `genhtml` needs to be installed for this to work.
 The generated html can be found at `.coverage/html`.